Published: January 4, 2020The change is live with immediate effect

 Just to be clear, it would be great to see this industry thrive, and for the companies that provide these services to be sustainable.
 That means side-hustlers get extra ways to earn money and companies who need these services have firms they can trust.
 As things stand I wouldn’t trust Spare5 to even help my nan cross the road in one piece!
 All that’s clear right now is a pattern of decline.

 First, a messy attempt to up the threshold to $5, followed by a reversal.

 Then, stopping the referral program without any warning.

 Then, geo-blocking without any warning and not even a notice when it happens.

-On top of that they’re now closing down their Facebook page.
-I’ve just checked their Twitter account now and even that’s not been updated since February 2nd 2018, meaning it’s been almost 2 years as I write this.
+On top of that, they’re now closing down their Facebook page.
+Looking at their Twitter account it’s not been updated since February 2nd 2018, meaning it’s been almost 2 years at the time of publishing this story.
 They were never particularly active on their before, but at least do a tweet telling people you’re not currently maintaining your Twitter profile, it doesn’t look good to suddenly disappear.
-Here’s the latest tweet as it stands.

 For a company clearly terrible at sending emails about things that are hugely important, at least have a member of staff take the two minutes it takes to do a tweet now and again.
 If people need to go looking for communication from an organisation, Twitter is a place they will check.

 Based on the experience over the last few years it’s impossible to recommend Spare5 to anyone who is thinking of joining, as it stands right now.
 There are far better companies to go with for micro-tasks, such as Clickworker, OneSpace, Microworkers, PrizeRebel, Appen, and others.
 It’s important to say Spare5 never failed to payout.
 But earnings have always been very low.
 And actions speak louder than words.
 The way they’ve treated members multiple times now speaks volumes.